Jefferson Memorial Forest

 The Jefferson Memorial Forest is a forest located in southwest Louisville, Kentucky, in the Knobs region of Kentucky.
-At 6676 acre, it is the largest municipal urban forest in the United States.
+At 6676 acre, it is one of the largest municipal urban forests in the United States.

-The forest was established as a tribute to Kentucky's veterans, and was designated as a National Audubon Society wildlife refuge.
+The forest was established as a tribute to area war dead but ultimately this was extended to all U.S. veterans.
+It is operated as a city park by Louisville Metro Government.

+In 1975, the forest was designated a National Audubon Society Wildlife Refuge.